fgehri/sample-microservice-app/kustomize/components/memorystore/README.md

     --redis-version=redis_7_0
 ```

-_Note: You can also find in this repository the Terraform script to provision the Memorystore (Redis) instance alongside the GKE cluster, more information [here](/terraform)._

 ## Deploy Online Boutique connected to a Memorystore (Redis) instance

 To automate the deployment of Online Boutique integrated with Memorystore (Redis) you can leverage the following variation with [Kustomize](../..).